 Once you’ve decided on a format for your calendar, it’s time to figure out what to include.
 The list may look slightly different for everyone, depending on your financial situation and goals.
 Here are a few things your calendar might include:

-- Debt payments: If you’re working on aggressively paying down debt and are making extra debt payments, include those on your calendar.
+If you’re working on aggressively paying down debt and are making extra debt payments, including those on your calendar.

 Put it all together